-Teaching reading is important but loving reading is more important.
-Children need to want to read and we do lots of things to encourage our children to love their reading.
+Teaching reading is essential but loving reading is more important.
+Children need to want to read and we do many things to encourage them to love their reading.

-Teachers read to children every day – even in KS2 it’s so important that children hear adults read with passion and enthusiasm as a great model.
+- Teachers read to children every day – it's so important that children hear adults read with passion and enthusiasm as great models.

 Accelerated Reader (AR)

-Upon Graduating from the 'Little Wandle' phonics scheme and successfully passing the phonics screening test.
-Children move onto the Accelerated Reader (AR) program.
-It is a website-based program designed to support students become independent readers and make progress with their reading.
-This ensures books are matched to the child ability, not only in decoding but also comprehension.
+Upon Graduating from the 'Little Wandle' phonics scheme and successfully passing the phonics screening test, children move onto the Accelerated Reader (AR) program.
+It is a website-based program designed to support students to become independent readers and make progress with their reading.
+The use of AR ensures books are matched to the child's ability in decoding and comprehension.

-We assess students’ reading ability at least three times a year through the Star Reading test.
-Students are given a ZPD (Zone of Proximal development) which guides students to appropriately levelled books.
+Through the Star Reading test, we assess students' reading ability at least three times a year.
+Students receive a ZPD (Zone of Proximal Development), which guides students to appropriately levelled books.
 Once they have read a book, they can take a short computer-based quiz to check their understanding.
 Each book is worth a number of points and we run various competitions individually and in form groups.

-We support students to read widely and encourage them to read challenging books.
 Accelerated Reader is a fun and interactive way to encourage reading whilst tracking progress.
-We want students to share their reading at home and read regularly as part of their daily routine.
+We support students in reading a wide range of texts and encourage them to read challenging books.
+We want students to share their reading at home and regularly read as part of their daily routine.

-We use the program in conjunction with our other reading initiatives to support students read independently and inspire them to enjoy the world of books
+We use the program in conjunction with our other reading initiatives to support students in reading independently and inspire them to enjoy the world of books.